 Asbestos is a known carcinogen that can cause a variety of health problems to those who have been exposed to it.
 Because the natural mineral was affordable, accessible, and possessed insulation abilities and superior qualities such as tensile strength, resistance to heat and chemical damage, sound absorption, and incombustibility, it was used extensively in nearly every part of each Navy ship, from bow to stern, for a period of about thirty to forty years.

-Service members of the U.S. Navy have historically been at higher risk to develop asbestos-related diseases as a result of asbestos exposure during active service.
+Service members of the U.S. Navy have historically been at higher risk of developing asbestos-related diseases as a result of asbestos exposure during active service.
 Those who have developed asbestos-related cancer may be eligible to receive benefits from the asbestos trust funds and the VA.

 One of the Health Effects of Long-Term Asbestos Exposure Is Hypoxemia - an Abnormally Low Level of Oxygen in the Blood

 The inhaled asbestos fibers cause lung scarring and stiffness or decreased lung compliance, which prevents the patient from taking full, deep breaths.
 The stiffening of the lungs that occurs when lung tissue becomes damaged and scarred causes coughing, discomfort, and crackling sounds when breathing in or out, and it also results in low blood oxygen levels.

 "I served onboard the USS Yellowstone (AD-27) from 1986 to 1989.
-Right now I have breathing issues and was told my oxygen level is low and it should be monitored.
+Right now, I have breathing issues and was told my oxygen level is low and should be monitored.
 I am wheezing.
-I have had problems with my breathing since I left the military but I thought it was just allergies", said Vera W., a veteran exposed to asbestos while serving in the U.S. Navy.
+I have had problems with my breathing since I left the military, but I thought it was just allergies", said Vera W., a veteran exposed to asbestos while serving in the U.S. Navy.